Crown Masternode and Sytemnode Proof of Stake Consensus System [MNPoS]

 - 4) Overcrowding / Undercrowding

 c) Masternode Proof of Stake Consensus System Overview and Terminology

-The Crown Masternode Proof of Stake system was commissioned in Summer 2018 and is to be delivered in Spring 2019 in the Crown v0.13.0 ("Jade") release.
+The Crown Masternode Proof of Stake system was commissioned in Summer 2018 and delivered in Spring 2019 in the Crown v0.13.0 ("Jade") release.
 It was designed to overcome known attack vectors in existing Proof of Stake consensus mechanisms, and to provide a unique cold staking solution.

 b) Traditional Proof of Stake Attack Vectors and Mitigation